What You Need to Know About the Coronavirus or COVID-19

 What's happening today?

-More than 1.5 million cases have been reported in the U.S., and those numbers are expected to grow.
-There are more than 5 million cases worldwide.
+More than 2 million cases have been reported in the U.S., and those numbers are expected to grow.
 In areas where there is wide community spread, risks are higher.
 Even though a few states are starting to open up, many still have shelter-in-place orders.
 The federal government is still asking people to practice social distancing.
 By staying out of public for all but essential needs, you can reduce your risk of catching the virus and spreading it to others.

 American Hospitals Also Saw Decline in Heart Attack Visits: Study